PrefectHQ/server/helm/prefect-server/README.md

 ### The UI loads but the dashboard is blank

-If you go to the 'Home' page it will likely direct you to create a tenant.
+If you go to the 'Home' page, it will likely direct you to create a tenant.
 Without a tenant, the dashboard cannot display.

+See [Tenant](#tenant) section to learn how to automatically create the default tenant during chart installation.

-Run `prefect backend server && prefect server create-tenant --name default --slug default` to create a default tenant.
+To create the tenant manually when your chart is already installed, run `prefect backend server && prefect server create-tenant --name default --slug default` to create a default tenant.
 Check out [Connecting to your Server](#connecting-to-your-server) to connect your local `prefect` to your server before creating the tenant.

 ### The UI loads but cannot connect to the API